 - The information can cover a range of fields, including clinical effectiveness and safety, cost-effectiveness and budget impact, organisational and social aspects, and ethical and legal issues.
-The information is collected and presented in a systematic, unbiased and transparent manner.

 - We are responsible for producing the evidence to support the development of national clinical guidelines.
 The guidelines aim to promote healthcare that is current, effective and consistent, ensuring best outcomes for patients and service users.

 - We aim to improve the quality and safety of health and social care services by setting national standards and publishing guidance.
-Standards promote practice that is up to date, evidence based, effective and consistent.

 - If you are looking for a nursing home, hospital or disability centre, please click here for further information.

 - The National Care Experience Programme seeks to improve the quality of health and social care services in Ireland by asking people about their experiences of care and acting on their feedback.

 - The database brings together notifications received from specified social care services, primarily residential centres for older persons and people with disabilities.